 Setting up additional tax classes

-You can do it from the ‘Tax Options’ tab under the WooCommerce taxes settings.
+To set up additional tax classes, do it from the ‘Tax Options’ tab under the WooCommerce taxes settings.

 These classes will appear as additional sections or tabs in the taxes menu.